sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 3. exit(EXIT_FAILURE) -- Crash and trigger SwSS auto-restart

 Some of the failures can be resolved by restarting SwSS.
-In the scenario where such failures happens, the failure handling function in orchagent should exit with `EXIT_FAILURE` and trigger SwSS auto restart.
+In the scenario where such failures happen, the failure handling function in orchagent should exit with `EXIT_FAILURE` and trigger SwSS auto restart.